Order

 The retailer received fewer units than invoiced.
 The cause may be a picking error, a transportation issue, or an inventory shortage at the time of fulfillment.
 The credit note reduces the invoice value to reflect the units actually delivered.

-Operationally, short shipments are detected either by the retailer (who issues a debit memo or chargeback) or by the brand (who issues a credit note proactively).
-The proactive path produces better retailer relationships because the brand is acknowledging the issue rather than waiting for the retailer to catch it.
+Short shipments are detected either by the retailer (who issues a debit memo or chargeback) or by the brand (who issues a credit note proactively after warehouse reconciliation).
+The proactive path produces better retailer relationships because the brand is acknowledging the issue rather than waiting to be caught.
+It also tends to produce a smaller deduction, because retailer-initiated chargebacks often include a processing fee on top of the unit shortfall.

 Situation 2: Retailer compliance chargebacks

 The retailer applies a deduction to payment for non-compliance with retailer requirements.
-Common categories:
+The common categories carry predictable dollar ranges:

-Major retailers typically deduct chargebacks from payment without prior approval.
-The brand processes the chargeback as a credit note in its own accounting to reflect the deduction correctly and tag it for cause analysis.
+Major retailers deduct chargebacks from payment without prior approval.
+The brand sees a smaller deposit than expected and has to back into the cause from a remittance file.
+The brand then processes each chargeback as a credit note in its own books to reflect the deduction correctly and tag it for cause analysis.

 Situation 3: Wholesale returns